zbolluk/StreamlitGuessingGame/README.md

 ## 🕹️ How to Play

-Enter your guess, and the app will tell you if it’s too high, too low, or correct — keep guessing until you win! 🎉
+Enter your guess, and the app will tell you if it’s too high, too low, or correct — keep guessing until you win! 🎉 You can also see your game statistics, and observe how you perform.

 🌐 Live Demo